The Best CPUs (2023 Reviews)

 The Cons:

 The Intel Core i5-12400 is the CPU that delivers one of the best price-per-performance on the market right now.
-Originally, the i5 was cheaper than the Ryzen 5 5600.
+Initially, the i5 was less expensive than the Ryzen 5 5600.

-It’s only about 5-6% slower than the Ryzen counterpart, but it’s still an amazing CPU.
+It’s just approximately 5-6% less rapid than the Ryzen equivalent, yet it’s still a remarkable CPU.

-Great performance, 12 threads, low power draw, and the ability to overclock make for a perfect CPU option.
+Outstanding performance, 12 threads, low power draw, and the ability to overclock make for an ideal CPU option.
 Some i5-12400 users managed to overclock it up to 5.0 GHz, leading to a 20-30% performance uplift.

 The Pros: